811 Peter’s Pursuit Most Accorded With God’s Will

-1 When experiencing the hundreds of trials from God, Peter examined himself strictly against every word of God’s judgment of man, every word of God’s revelation of man, and every word of His demands of man, and strived to fathom the meaning of those utterances.
-He tried in earnest to ponder and memorize every word that the Lord Jesus said to him, and achieved very good results.
+1 When experiencing the hundreds of trials from God, Peter examined himself strictly against every word of God’s judgment of man, every word of God’s revelation of man, and every word of His demands of man, and strived to fathom the meaning of those words.
+He tried in earnest to ponder and memorize every word that Jesus said to him, and achieved very good results.
 Through this manner of practicing, he was able to achieve an understanding of himself from God’s words, and he not only came to understand the various corrupt states of man, but also came to understand man’s essence, nature, and various shortcomings.
 This is what it means to truly understand oneself.

 2 From God’s words, Peter not only achieved a true understanding of himself, but from the things expressed in God’s words—God’s righteous disposition, what He has and is, God’s will for His work, His demands of mankind—from these words he came to know God completely.
 He came to know God’s disposition, and His essence; he came to know and understand what God has and is, as well as God’s loveliness and God’s demands for man.
 Peter went through hundreds of trials, but did not suffer in vain.
 He not only came to understand himself from the words and the work of God, but he also came to know God.